watrt/gslx680-acpi/README.txt

 subsystem that a new input device was added.

 You may then observe the output from evtest.
-X.org touchscreen input should work too, but you will likely notice that the touch coordinates are very much off.
+X.org touchscreen input should work too, but you will notice that the touch points are off if the panel width and height were not set accurately.

-You will need to calibrate the X.org touchscreen driver to make it work correctly.
-Install xinput_calibrate through your package manager and start it from a terminal.
+This can be fixed by installing xinput_calibrate and using it to generate a configuration file for your touchscreen.
 Some desktop environments may offer their own touchscreen calibrator, which you can also use.

-xinput_calbrator will present a series of points on the screen, which you should touch.
-It will then print a configuration block and instructions on where to store it.
-After doing so and restarting X, you should have a working touchscreen.
+xinput_calbrator, when run from an X terminal,  will present a series of points on the screen.
+Touch each of them when prompted, then save the configuration printed to the terminal to the indicated location.

+After restarting X, you should have a working touchscreen.